 Read more about the system requirements at our Blackboard Student Support website.

-Note: Students taking online courses should have predictable, regular access to and control of a computer as your instructor assignment dates may vary.
+Note: Students taking online courses should have regular, reliable access to and control of a computer as your assignment dates may vary.
 Some courses may also require additional equipment or software.
 Check with your instructors and course syllabi to determine specific requirements for your online courses.